lyttdaj20/starting-out-with-python-4th-edition-solutions/README.txt

 This is intended for personal use.
 If you are using this book for a school course, please abide by your institution's guidelines.

-NOTE: This repository does not inlcude solutions to the following
+NOTE: This repository does NOT inlcude solutions to the following
     Turtle Graphics Exercise
     GUI Programming (Chapter 13)
     Student Source Code Problems (08-14,15)